hpohlmann/dungeon-master/.lore/integrations/cursor.md

 - Creates `.cursor/rules/` directory if needed
 - Copies all template files with verification
 - Reports success/failure for each file

+**Packaging Integration:**

+- Templates are packaged within the `dungeon_master` module
+- Ensures templates are available in pip installations
+- **Fixed**: Template discovery now works correctly with packaged distributions
+- No longer depends on project root structure for template location

 ---